Family Meals Focus

 World Health Organization (WHO) growth charts.

 Make that two caveats.
 You may be aware that the World Health Organization provides growth charts based on z-scores, or zed scores, as they call them.
 Moreover, the child data used to calculate the curves is different, so the plottings are different.
 Neither Josh’s nor Erica’s growth looks as extreme plotted on WHO charts.
-(That is a topic for another day!)
 However, there will still be a few children whose growth is too extreme to fit on even the WHO charts.